Texting or Using a Telephone While Driving

 Drivers under the age of 18

 Drivers under the age of 18 may not use a "wireless communication device" (a handheld or hands-free device used to access telephone service) while driving, except to contact 9-1-1.
 Doing so is a primary offense, meaning that a police officer can enforce this law even if the driver is not committing any other offense.
+The MVA can suspend a learners permit or provisional driver's license up to 90 days.

-Read the Law: MD Code, Transportation § 21-1124
+Read the Law: Md.
+Code, Transportation § 21-1124

 Adult drivers: General rule